andimoto/rpi-piano-case/README.md

-# FreeCAD model for Raspberry Pi 3B+
+# FreeCAD model of a Case for Raspberry Pi 3B+ and Allo Piano DAC

-This is a Raspberry Pi 3B+ with a Allo Piano DAC.
+This is a Raspberry Pi 3B+ with a Allo Piano DAC case.
 The Pi gets mounted with hex brass standoffs.
 3D-print-it!!